Quantitative tame properties of differentiable functions with controlled derivatives: Introduction

 A version of the latter inequality for analytic functions was obtained by A.\ Brudnyi \cite{Brudnyi_1999}, where the role of $n$ is played by the \emph{analytic degree}; cf.\ \Cref{sec:analyticdegree}.
 As already mentioned there is a version for smooth function due to \cite{Yomdin:2014aa} which however contains a ``remainder term''.

 In this paper, we are interested in Remez-type inequalities for $(M_j)_j$-smooth functions $f : K \to \R$ (without ``remainder term'').
 On the unit interval $K=[0,1]$, such an inequality was obtained in \cite[Theorem B]{NazarovSodinVolberg04}.
 We recall and slightly adjust this result in \Cref{thm:NSV}.
-The crucial difference is that, instead of the Bang degree, we work with the $(\de_K \mu_j)_j$-degree $\fd_{(\de_K \mu_j)_j}(\tfrac{b}{M_0})$ which has the advantage to be, to a certain extent, independent of $f$; we require again that $\|f\|_K \ge b$.
+The crucial difference is that, instead of the Bang degree, we work with the $(\de_K \mu_j)_j$-degree $\fd_{(\de_K \mu_j)_j}(\tfrac{b}{M_0})$ which in a sense allows more ``leeway'': it works for all $(M_j)_j$-smooth functions $f : K \to \R$ with $\|f\|_K \ge b$.
 (In contrast to above, there is no factor $2$ in the denominator.)

 In this way, we are able to apply the strategy of restriction to $1$-dimensional sections of Brudnyi and Ganzburg and obtain a Remez-type inequality for $(M_j)_j$-smooth functions in several variables (\Cref{thm:Remez}).
 Actually, the Remez-type inequality is invariant under the $\R^*$-action on $f$ by multiplication with non-zero constants.
-This observation leads to a useful version (\Cref{cor:Remez2}) without \emph{a priori} conditions on $\|f\|_K$ and with $(\de_K \mu_j)_j$-degree $\fd_{(\de_K \mu_j)_j}(1)$.
+This observation leads to a useful version (\Cref{cor:Remez2}) for $(M_j)_j$-smooth functions $f$, where $M_j = \|f\|_K \cdot \mu_1 \cdots \mu_j$, for $j \ge 1$, and $M_0=\|f\|_K>0$, and with $(\de_K \mu_j)_j$-degree $\fd_{(\de_K \mu_j)_j}(1)$.

 From this version, we deduce (in a standard way, see for instance \cite{Brudnyi:1999tb,Brudnyi_1999} and \cite{Brudnyi:1973un}) a number of consequences for functions with controlled derivatives: \begin{enumerate} \item A bound for the volume of sublevel sets. (\Cref{cor:Remez3}) \item A comparison of $L^p$-norms (reversing H\"older's inequality). (\Cref{cor:Remez4}) \item A bound for the mean oscillation of $\log |f|$. (\Cref{cor:Remez6} and \Cref{cor:BMO}) \end{enumerate}